sevignator/ts-utils/README.md

-# JavaScript utility functions
+# TypeScript utilities

-A simple collection of useful functions that can be used in various projects.
+A collection of useful TypeScript utilities (according to me) that can be added to any project.